prettier/prettier/docs/cli.md

 Given a list of paths/patterns, the Prettier CLI first treats every entry in it as a literal path.

-- If the path points to an existing file, Prettier CLI proceeds with that file and doesn't resolve the path as a glob pattern.
+- If the path points to an existing file, Prettier CLI proceeds with that file and doesn’t resolve the path as a glob pattern.

 - If the path points to an existing directory, Prettier CLI recursively finds supported files in that directory.
 This resolution process is based on file extensions and well-known file names that Prettier and its [plugins](plugins.md) associate with supported languages.